Particular/docs.particular.net/monitoring/metrics/index.md

 3. (**MSMQ Transport only**) [Install the MSMQ queue length reporter in each endpoint](msmq-queue-length.md)
 4. [View the performance data collected for endpoints in ServicePulse](in-servicepulse.md)

+> [!NOTE]
-NOTE: [NServiceBus monitoring setup tutorial](/tutorials/monitoring-setup/) is an in-depth, step-by-step tutorial about installing and configuring everything to get the most out of performance monitoring.
+> [NServiceBus monitoring setup tutorial](/tutorials/monitoring-setup/) is an in-depth, step-by-step tutorial about installing and configuring everything to get the most out of performance monitoring.

 ## Performance impact on system resources